farizfarooqui/Flutter-News-App/README.md

 ## Getting Started
 To get started with the Flutter News App, follow these steps:

-1. Clone the repository: git clone https://github.com/farizfarooqui/Flutter-Personal-Projects/tree/main/news_app
+1. Clone the repository: gh repo clone farizfarooqui/Flutter-News-App
 2. Open the project in your preferred Flutter development environment.
 3. Run the app on an emulator or a physical device.